-At the time of writing, Côte d'Ivoire has escaped the worst of the pandemic in terms of lock down impacts and as a result, operations at both Ayenouan and at Tiebissou where we are constructing a large-scale cashew processing project, have been able to continue with minimal disruption with the objective of being operational Q2 2021.
+At the time of writing, Côte d'Ivoire has escaped the worst of the pandemic in terms of lockdown impacts and as a result, operations at both Ayenouan and at Tiebissou where we are constructing a large-scale cashew processing project with the objective of being operational in Q2 2021, have been able to continue with minimal disruption.
 So too has the desktop work we have carried out to evaluate the feasibility of potential new projects.